-You can change your auto insurance anytime if you’ve had your current coverage for a few weeks or several years.
+You can change your auto insurance anytime, whether you’ve had your current coverage for a few weeks or several years.
 In this post, we’ll go over the five steps to switching car insurance and the possible causes of your decision.

 It pays to compare car insurance quotes from several providers because the best car insurance company for your neighbor may not be the best option for you.